Social Listening In Your Company's Culture: The Ultimate Power

 In recent years, many companies across all sectors of activity have reported unprecedentedly low levels of employee engagement.
 The phenomenon was so pronounced that it spawned the coining of a new pithy term: quiet quitting.

-Employee engagement is a determining factor in employee retention (thus determining how much of the HR department’s budget is wasted on avoidable recruitment, training, and onboarding efforts).
+Employee engagement is a determining factor in talent retention (thus determining how much of the HR department’s budget is wasted on avoidable recruitment, training, and onboarding efforts).
 It is also a determining factor in the level of productivity and innovation.

 By conducting regular employee performance reviews, companies can identify areas for improvement, tailor professional development plans, and acknowledge employees' contributions, leading to increased retention rates.